dojo/docs/developer/design/bootstrap.rst

 When the loader applies a factory function, that application can be optionally protected by a try-catch block depending on the has feature "loader-catchApi".
 The defaultConfig provided in dojo.js set has("loader-catchApi") to true.
-Sometimes it is conventient to not catch this exception during debugging, and the laoder-catchApi allows this behavior.
+Sometimes it is convenient to not catch this exception during debugging; setting the loader-catchApi has feature to false allows this behavior.

 The Error API
 -------------